 PCLG: a history of the learning group

-The People and Conservation Learning Group (PCLG) was established in 2005 as an international network of organisations to promote dialogue and share information on the links between biodiversity conservation and poverty alleviation.
+The People and Conservation Learning Group (PCLG) operated from 2005 to 2024 as an international network of organisations to promote dialogue and share information on the links between biodiversity conservation and poverty alleviation.

 Article